 - Causes – High-impact sports like basketball, tennis, and soccer, being overweight and old age can all lead to posterior tibial tendinitis.
-Individuals with flat feet are also at a higher risk.
+People with flat feet are also at a higher risk.

-Symptoms – Peroneal tendinitis of the foot results in pain around the back and outer side of the ankle and foot, especially when standing or pushing off the foot.
+- Symptoms – Peroneal tendinitis of the foot results in pain around the back and outer side of the ankle and foot, especially when standing or pushing off the foot.
 The ankle might also feel unstable during activities.

 - Causes – Inflammation of the peroneal tendons usually comes from a history of ankle sprains, training too hard, wearing unsupportive footwear, or having muscle imbalances.
 High arches are also considered a risk factor.

-Treatment – Rest, apply ice, use pain medications, and elevate the ankle above the heart when resting to manage the pain.
+- Treatment – Rest, apply ice, use pain medications, and elevate the ankle above the heart when resting to manage the pain.
 Stretching and strengthening exercises for all the muscles of the calf will also reduce tension and speed up the healing process.
 Orthotics may be helpful, but for this type of tendinitis it’s best to seek medical advice to determine if they are best for your foot type.

-Symptoms – Extensor tendinitis of the foot symptoms involve pain directly on the top of the foot, which gets worse with activity and better with rest.
+- Symptoms – Extensor tendinitis of the foot symptoms involve pain directly on the top of the foot, which gets worse with activity and better with rest.
 There may be some swelling, tenderness, or bruising in this area as well.

 - Causes – This type of tendinitis typically occurs in people who lace their shoes too tightly, walk or run on uneven surfaces regularly or spend lots of time on their feet.
 Tight calf muscles can also contribute to the problem.

 - Causes – Bending the big toe too much.
 Ballet dancers are most likely to develop flexor tendinitis, while athletes with flawed technique or the wrong shoes are also at risk.

-Treatment – Rest, ice, pain medications, physical therapy, stretching, and gently massaging the painful toe are all recommended.
+- Treatment – Rest, ice, pain medications, physical therapy, stretching, and gently massaging the painful toe are all recommended.
 Taping the foot to protect the arch may also help.

 Anterior Tibial Tendinitis

-Symptoms – Pain and possibly swelling develops in the front of the foot when walking or running on sloped surfaces.
+- Symptoms – Pain and possibly swelling develops in the front of the foot when walking or running on sloped surfaces.